symfony-si/symfony-docs-sl/components/dependency_injection/parameters.rst

 .. note::

-    This does not work for Yaml configuration.
-If you're using Yaml, you can import an XML file to take advantage of this functionality:
+    This does not work for YAML configuration.
+If you're using YAML, you can import an XML file to take advantage of this functionality:

     .. configuration-block::